Educational Institutions Action Items

 Understanding Antisemitism

-Use the IHRA Working Definition of Antisemitism as a resource | Reporting antisemitism, offering trainings, and creating committees to combat the problem should all be rooted in a foundational understanding of what antisemitism is.
+Use the IHRA Working Definition of Antisemitism as a resource | Reporting antisemitism, offering trainings and educational programs, and creating committees to combat the problem should all be rooted in a foundational understanding of what antisemitism is.
 Put simply, we cannot address something we cannot define.
-The International Holocaust Remembrance Alliance (IHRA) Working Definition of Antisemitism is a clear and concise description of antisemitism in its various forms, including conspiracy theories, Holocaust denial, prejudices against Jews, and the denial of Israel’s right to exist.
-Today, it is the most widely adopted and used definition of antisemitism in the world, employed by over 800 entities, including over 30 governments.
+The International Holocaust Remembrance Alliance (IHRA) Working Definition of Antisemitism is a clear and concise description of antisemitism in its various forms, including conspiracy theories, Holocaust denial and distortion, prejudices against Jews, and the rejection of Israel’s right to exist.
+Today, the IHRA Working Definition is the most widely adopted and used definition of antisemitism in the world, employed by over 100 entities, including over 40 governments.
 This definition is a non-binding educational tool for identifying and understanding antisemitism.
 It is expressly not intended to censor valid criticism of Israel.
-Educational institutions must make it clear that in identifying antisemitism, there is no institutional restriction on protected speech.
+Educational institutions must make it clear that in identifying antisemitism, as with other forms of hatred and discrimination, there is no institutional restriction on protected speech.

 Back to Table of Contents